We really can reduce alcohol problems. Here we describe how to do it.

 We no longer accept intoxication as an excuse for traffic crashes.
 Groups tend to get the type of intoxicated behavior that then expect and that they permit.
 Alcohol expectancies can change, often quickly.
 So such behavior can be changed by changing alcohol expectancies.

-IX.
-RESOURCES: REDUCE ALCOHOL PROBLEMS
+REDUCE ALCOHOL PROBLEMS

 - It’s Better to Teach Safe Use of Alcohol.